Post-Performance Creativity

 As you exit the stage at the end of a performance, how do you typically feel?

 Seasoned performers remain poised after a show – they support their colleagues and warmly greet listeners.
-They also apply what they learn from each concert to better their skills.
+They also apply what they learn from each concert to improve their skills.

-Here’s a 3-part framework for managing post-concert situations and using each performance to elevate our creativity.
+Here’s a 3-part framework to manage post-concert situations and use each performance to elevate our creativity.

 1. Interact and Cool Down

 Later, when we meet listeners, our role resembles that of a party host whom guests want to thank.
-So we listen attentively to listeners’ comments, show gratitude for their attendance, and express no dissatisfaction with our work.
+We sThe Musician's Way book coverhould consider listeners’ comments, show gratitude for their attendance, and never express dissatisfaction with our performance.

 Following intense performances, before we interact with listeners, it’s often worthwhile to cool down with some gentle scales and a few restorative movements such as arm circles.
-These help us transition from the other-worldly dimensions of music to a place where we can be fully present in our interactions.
+These help us transition from the other-worldly dimensions of music making to a place where we can be fully present in our interactions with people.

 2. Assess

-It’s usually best to defer our assessment for a day or more.
-Similarly, group members should hold off discussing any issues until their next rehearsal.
+It’s usually best to defer any assessment for a day or more.
+Similarly, group members should usually hold off discussing performance issues until their next rehearsal.

 But when the time comes to review our work, recordings prove invaluable aids.
-And we gain the most when we evaluate our performances in deliberate ways.
+And we gain the most when we evaluate in deliberate ways.

 One simple yet powerful performance evaluation tool is described on pages 202-203 of The Musician’s Way.